witfyl-ravped/urbit-react-cookbook/logginging.md

 Now we will use our `loggedIn` state variable to whether we should render UI for a user who has already logged in, or UI asking the user to login.
 We see this in the `placeholder` prop.

 ```
-localStorage.getItem("host")
-? localStorage.getItem("host")!
-: "Host"
+loggedIn ? localStorage.getItem("host")! : "Host"
 ```

-In the first line, just writing `localStorage.getItem("host")` actually means "if `localStorage.getItem("host")` is not null."
+Simply writing `loggedIn` actually means "if `loggedIn` is true."
+(You would write `!loggedIn` if you wanted "if `loggedIn` is false).
 The `?` is the equivalent of `then` and here we're having it render `host` from localStorage.
-As in, if `host` exists then use it as the placeholder.
-The `!` at the end of this line is to tell typescript that we know `host` will be a string.
+As in, if the user is logged in then use `host` from `localStorage` as the placeholder.
+The `!` at the end of this line is to tell TypeScript that we know `host` will be a string.

 The `:` here serves as an `else` statement.
 If we don't already know the user's host then this placeholder serves as a prompt for them to enter it.

 Here is the rest of the code snippet.
 Notice we're doing the same thing for `code`.
 Again this is a very simple application of conditional rendering, you can use ternary operators to completely customize your UI for a user who is logged in versus one who isn't.